riegelTech/vertest/doc/userGuide/configuration.md

 Note that if no `config.yml` file is found, application will use `config-sample.yml` file instead.

+> Note: all changes that you make in this file requires a restart to apply.

 ## server

 Here are some global configuration values for the server.